Desire4sorrow/Education-SwiftUI/README.md

 <br> **picker-navigation-view-** - branch with UIPickerView and Navigation settings.
 <br> **segment-sneakershop** - branch with custom page with sneakers.
 <br> **ui-activity-view** - branch with custom view for sharing in social medias.
+<br> **ui-navigation-view-presentation-mode** - branch with navigation view with different presentation of models.